Ho Chi Minh City to Los Angeles By Air freight, Container ship or Road

 Tan Son Nhat International Airport to Los Angeles International Airport

-The quickest way to get from Ho Chi Minh City to Los Angeles by ship will take about 19 days 21h and departs from Vung Tau (VNVUT) and arrives into Los Angeles (USLAX).
+The quickest way to get from Ho Chi Minh City to Los Angeles by ship will take about 20 days 15h and departs from Vung Tau (VNVUT) and arrives into Long Beach (USLGB).
 There are vessels departing every 1-2 days on this route.
-CMA CGM is one of the carriers that operates regular services on this route with vessels departing n/a.
+ZIM is one of the carriers that operates regular services on this route with vessels departing 2-4 times a week.

 Fluent Cargo is shipment and transport planning tool that is helping to digitize the global freight industry.
 See all your cargo options in one place, plan and track your next international shipment in seconds.